Margaret Mullins published Engage: MARTA bus network redesign in Take Action 2021-11-08 15:08:03 -0500

 Support the Donald Lee Hollowell Safe Streets Committee to make Hollowell safe for people by signing this petition to build the safety project, shown here on GDOT’s website.
 The project would include a "4-to-3-lane road diet between SR 280 / Hamilton E. Holmes Dr / James Jackson Pkwy and Stiff St. The project would reduce total crashes by as much 47% and create space within existing right-of-way to install short strategic medians for pedestrian refuge/prohibiting unsafe conflict points, turn lanes, and pedestrian crossings along the corridor."
 You'll also receive updates on opportunities to get involved as the project advances.

-Margaret Mullins published Creating a More Equitable City through Mobility Policy Agenda: Atlanta Board of Education Recommendations in Sign our 2021 Policy Agenda 2021-03-26 11:55:17 -0400
+Margaret Mullins published Creating a More Equitable City through Mobility Policy Agenda: Atlanta Board of Education Recommendations in Sign: equity & mobility agenda 2021-03-26 11:55:17 -0400

 Atlanta Board of Education Policy Agenda: Make it possible for kids to travel safely and sustainably to school